joagre/ratatoskr/ideas/r.md

 ### Keywords

-24 special identifiers that cannot be used in user code.
+24 special identifiers cannot be used in user code.
 These reserved identifiers are exclusive to the language's internal syntax and functionality.

 ```
 import